This article was first published by the Skoll Foundation, ahead of the 2018 High Level Political Forum (HLPF) on Sustainable Development.

 These are the visible aspects of efforts to meet Sustainable Development Goal 6: “Ensure availability and sustainable management of water and sanitation for all.”

 Without systems in place to manage water and sanitation services, clean water and safe sanitation cannot reach the people who need it most.
 And right now, there’s a lot of work to do to improve systems.

-The HLPF will convene in New York from 9th to 18th July to assess progress on the Sustainable Development Goals.
-Neil will be a panellist for the session: Review of SDGs implementation: SDG 6 – Ensure availability and sustainable management of water and sanitation for all
+The HLPF convened in New York from 9th to 18th July to assess progress on the Sustainable Development Goals.
+Neil was a panellist for the session: Review of SDGs implementation: SDG 6 – Ensure availability and sustainable management of water and sanitation for all